 Saving a dollar here and there doesn’t seem like it would make that much of a difference.
 But when you gain momentum and find opportunities to spend less and save more, I guarantee you will see how much it really adds up.

-It starts to feel like your money is making babies in your bank account.
-Just saying.
+💡 Once you start being frugal, it starts to feel like your money is making babies in your bank account.

 This post may contain affiliate links.
 You can view my full disclosure policy here.

-1. Pay for services they can do for themselves
+1. Don’t pay for services you can do yourself

 This is a big one.
 Here are some examples of what people pay others to do, when they could be saving loads of money by doing it on their own: